Symmetric operads in abstract symmetric spectra: Construction of commutative ring spectra

-In this section, we apply the results of \refsect{symmetric.spectra} to the construction of strictly symmetric ring spectra.
+In this section, we apply the results of \refsect{symmetric.spectra} to the construction of strictly symmetric ring spectra representing a given cohomology theory.
+We will apply this in \refsect{Deligne} to the case of Deligne cohomology.

-We recall two technical tools: first, we study nonsymmetric lax monoidal right adjoints, such as the Dold-Kan functor $\Gamma: \cCh \r \simpl\Ab$, and the endomorphism operad associated to such a functor.
-This is due to Richter \cite[Definition~3.1]{Richter:Symmetry} (also see \cite[Section~4.3.2]{AguiarMahajan:Monoidal}).
-Second, in order to capture the maximal information from the ring spectra constructed in \refth{construction.spectra}, we will not only consider mapping spaces, but convolution algebras, which encode the multiplication on mapping spaces (see for example \cite[Section~3.4.5]{AguiarMahajan:Monoidal}).
+We recall two technical tools: first, we study nonsymmetric lax monoidal right adjoints, such as the Dold--Kan functor $\Gamma\colon \cCh \r \simpl\Ab$, and the endomorphism operad associated to such a functor.
+This is due to Richter \cite[Definition~3.1]{Richter:Symmetry} (also see \cite[\S4.3.2]{AguiarMahajan:Monoidal}).
+Secondly, in order to capture the maximal information from the ring spectra constructed in \refth{construction.spectra}, we will not only consider mapping spaces, but convolution algebras, which encode the multiplication on mapping spaces (see for example \cite[\S3.4.5]{AguiarMahajan:Monoidal}).

-\defi Let $G: \D \r \C$ be a lax monoidal (but not necessarily symmetric lax monoidal) functor between two symmetric monoidal categories, where $\C$ is enriched over a symmetric monoidal category~$\V$.
+\defi Let $G\colon \D \r \C$ be a lax monoidal (but not necessarily symmetric lax monoidal) functor between two symmetric monoidal categories, where $\C$ is enriched over a symmetric monoidal category~$\V$.
 The \emph{endomorphism operad} of~$G$ is the operad in~$V$ defined by

 We say that $G$ is $\cO$-lax monoidal for some operad $\cO$ in $V$ if there is a natural map $\cO \r \cO_G$. \xdefi